cmps277-dbproject/database/README.md

 ## Views

-- AllClientsReceipt
+- AllClientsReceipt:
 A view of all the receipts to get which clothing item was bought by which client.

-- AllClothes
+- AllClothes:
 A view of all the clothes (tops, pants, shoes, hats, dresses).

-- SuppliersClothes
+- SuppliersClothes:
 A view of all the clothing items and their corresponding supplier.

 ## Indexes